mguddeti/mguddeti/README.md

 CS and Mathematics @ [Texas A&M](https://www.tamu.edu/)

-Building high-performance systems.
+My work is in low-latency software, distributed systems, and compilers.

-Working on [MongoDB](https://github.com/mongodb/) this summer.
+Working at [MongoDB](https://github.com/mongodb/) this summer.

 My projects are private.